 Adapted from the work of Peggy McIntosh and Emily Style.

-This technique does not aim to solve large problems or create intimacy among participants.
+This technique does not aim to solve large problems or to create intimacy among participants.
 The strength of this method is that it challenges participants to speak their own truth while protecting individuals from becoming the focus of discussion.
 By providing the opportunity for everyone to hear a wide diversity of perspectives, serial testimony can be remarkably effective in building participants' mutual respect.

 As simple as this technique is, to many participants it will feel unnatural, especially in settings where they are accustomed to discussion.
 The facilitator must carefully prepare the group in advance.
-Ask the participants to honor the following ground rules:
+Ask participants to honor the following ground rules:

 Allow people to pass if they are not ready or do not wish to speak; return to those who pass after everyone else has spoken, to see if they now wish to speak.
-If someone speaks out of turn, the facilitator should gently but firmly restate the ground rules; otherwise, the facilitator too should refrain from comment.
+If someone speaks out of turn, the facilitator can gently but firmly restate the ground rules; otherwise, the facilitator too should refrain from comment.

 Closing serial testimony may be done in several ways:

 - A minute (or more) of silence

 - A minute (or more) for participants to write their reactions

 - A few minutes of debriefing about the experience or open discussion in response to an overall question about the workshop.